alnitak/flutter_flow_chart/README.md

 )
 ```

-    then use the _dashboard_ variable to add, remove, resize etc. elements or load/save the dashboard.
+    then use the _dashboard_ variable to add, remove, resize, etc. elements or load/save the dashboard.

     In the [example](https://github.com/alnitak/flutter_flow_chart/blob/master/example/lib/main.dart), the [StarMenu](https://pub.dev/packages/star_menu) package is used to easily interact with user inputs.